mark@hobbs.design

-Terafina, Inc. streamlines onboarding and sales experiences for banks and credit unions across multiple channels.
-Including digital, call centers, and branches offering a comprehensive suite of products that include deposits, loans, and mortgages for both consumers and businesses.
+Terafina, Inc. offers an account opening product that streamlines onboarding and sales experiences for banks and credit unions across multiple channels, including digital platforms, call centers, and physical branches.
+Their comprehensive suite of products encompasses deposits, loans, and mortgages for both consumers and businesses.
+They didn't have any functionality issues, it was a growth one.
+In order to grow, the platform needed to feel reliable and trustworthy, and to serve as a selling point for new adoptions.

-When I took over Terafina's web product, it was a basic Salesforce implementation.
+When I came on board to help transform Terafina's web product, it was a skeleton Salesforce implementation.
 The visuals and overall presentation lacked a premium and trustworthy feel, which was critical given the need to handle sensitive, personally identifiable information securely and confidently.

-User inputs lacked meaningful feedback, critical information was hidden by default, requiring users to search for it, and the application progression was unclear, leading to a fragmented user experience.
+User inputs lacked meaningful feedback, and some critical information was being hidden by default; requiring users to search for it.
+The application flow progression itself was unclear, leading to a fragmented user experience.

 Selling the application platform was unnecessarily challenging due to the significant development effort required to customize the branding, making it less accessible for potential clients.

-To revamp the application's presentation layer, we began at the foundational level, redesigning atomic elements and allowing those changes to propagate across the platform.
-This strategic approach demonstrated how significant improvements could be achieved with minimal effort, effectively showcasing the potential impact of our strategy and work.
+To revamp the application's presentation layer, we started at the foundational level, redesigning atomic elements and letting those changes propagate across the platform.
+This approach showed how significant improvements could be achieved with minimal effort, effectively highlighting the impact of our strategy and work.

 The progress stepper UI was not available on mobile, which was a critical gap that needed to be addressed.
 The updated version, incorporating the new color scheme, offers high contrast to clearly indicate the applicant's current position in the flow and how much remains to be completed.